 Musumbi is a Senior at the University of Pittsburgh studying Linguistics and Urban Studies.
 Having helped manage family-owned properties in Kenya and France, Musumbi is currently working on a path into graduate studies in Urban Planning.

-John Foster, Intern
+John Foster, Project Assistant

 John is a Junior at the University of Pittsburgh majoring in Urban Studies and Economics.
 He is from Penn Tan, New York and spent the last two summers working at Fox Run Vineyards as a tasting room server.
 During his time in Pittsburgh, he has volunteered with Habitat for Humanity, completed a volunteer outreach internship with the Pittsburgh Parks Conservancy, and is an avid member of the Real Estate Association at Pitt.